-- Review the GMS Student Handbook.
-This comprehensive document covers basic GMS information, Policies and Procedures, Academic Conduct Code and Disciplinary Procedures.
+- Review the Student Handbook-2018-19 This comprehensive document covers basic GMS information, Policies and Procedures, Academic Conduct Code and Disciplinary Procedures.

 - Get your Terrier Card (BU student ID).
 Terrier Cards for new students are issued at the start of the student’s first semester.

 - Like us on Facebook, Twitter, and Instagram to stay up to date with GMS news and events!

 *Should you require a decision deadline extension, please contact your program director.
 If you are unable to receive an extension, we encourage you to submit your $250 tuition deposit to secure your seat in the class.
 This decision is NOT binding and you can still withdraw your application at a later date.
 If you decide to withdraw, please email your program director and copy Shuchita Rao, (firstname.lastname@example.org) stating that you officially withdraw your application.